 We’re going to look at some ways an overabundance of professionalism can actually hurt your ability to do great design.
 Perhaps at the end of this post, you might think that it isn’t such a bad idea to fend off being a professional just a year or two longer.

-Recommended Reading: How To Quit… Acting Like An Amateur Designer
+How to Quit Acting Like an Amateur Designer

 1. You Get Too Stuck In "Your Ways"